patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/Review Documentation/Issue_22_REVIEW.md

 - Connection health indicators are valuable; extend same pattern to other views as telemetry wiring becomes real.

 ## 13. ✅ Final Recommendation
-**PASS** – All critical review findings have been addressed in commit `92c6a15`.
-The implementation is production-ready with WebSocket telemetry integration and automatic REST fallback polling.
+**PASS** – All critical review findings and remaining gaps have been addressed in commits `92c6a15` and `ae3f36a`.
+The implementation is production-ready with WebSocket telemetry integration, automatic REST fallback polling, and complete telemetry message parsing. `parsePosition()` is fully implemented with proper DTOs and error handling.
 Connection status monitoring ensures seamless switching between real-time and polling modes.
-Telemetry message parsing placeholders are documented and will be enhanced when telemetry format is finalized.
+Candlestick REST endpoint limitation is documented with graceful handling.
 Performance validation remains as a future enhancement but does not block production deployment.

 ## 14. ☑️ Review Checklist
 - [x] Code inspected (`MonitoringViewModel`, `MarketDataService`, UI updates)